 Timely analysis of your preparation is the most vital tool for getting the desired results.
 Be accountable and responsible for yourself.
 Analyze your exam preparation regularly at the end of the day.
 Do a SWOT (Strength, Weakness, Opportunities, and Threats) analysis.
-Proper analysis will not only help you to work on your weak areas, but will also help you to effectively prepare for the UPSC exams.
+Proper analysis will help you work on your weak areas and help you to prepare for the UPSC exam effectively.

 Tip #9 Don’t touch New Topics just before the UPSC Exam:

 Never touch a new topic in the last 10/20 days before the exam.
 Learning an entirely new topic in these last few crucial days will only lead to confusion and anxiety.
 The main demerit of taking on a new topic is that it will interfere with what you’ve already learned.
-So, just avoid it.
+So, avoid it.
 Instead, revise what you have already studied.
-This will not only boost your confidence but will also allow you to focus more on important topics/chapters.
+It will boost your confidence and allow you to focus more on important topics/chapters.